 As a deeply religious state, the Pakistani government claims it is mostly focused on censoring secular views and satire of Islam.
 Sometimes, however, the reason for a ban or limitation on the internet is actually more likely to be political.

-Pornography remains illegal in Pakistan and, as of 2020, the Pakistan Telecommunication Authority (PTA) has taken steps to block access to over 100,000 websites and pages that contain “salacious content”.
+Pornography remains illegal in Pakistan and, as of 2022, the Pakistan Telecommunication Authority (PTA) has taken steps to block access to over 150,000 websites and pages that contain “salacious content.”
+The government also blocks most porn-related subreddits on platforms like Reddit.

 Satirical comedy websites that are considered to challenge Islam or the Pakistani government are subject to censorship by the PTA.
-The Digital Rights Foundation reported that the site of the Khabaristan Times, Pakistan’s version of the satirical website the Onion, has been blocked for Pakistani users since January 25, 2018.
+The government also often censors satirical websites that make fun of their policies.

 Similarly, attempting to access the website of the French satirical magazine Charlie Hebdo from inside Pakistan results in a redirection to a message reading: “Surf Safely!
 The website is not accessible.
 The site you are trying to access contains content that is prohibited for viewership within Pakistan as per the law.”